forestgrape/coronavirus/1_introduction/update_history.md

     3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up more and more).
 In such humid environments, clearance works better.
 In evolutionary dimensions, there has been only a short time for the adaption to cold and dry climate (how much depends on the overall drive for adaption, which isn't straight forward to say since migration routes have twists, crossings and turns, desert nights tend to be cold around the world and lifestyles were and are different).
 To a permanent stay in heated indoor spaces, there has been and no genetic adaption at all.

 ## Minor Updates
+- 24.8.: General notes on data handling moved to its own page [Data](8_data/data.md) (previously section on monitoring.md or scattered remarks).
+- 24.8.: A new page [Situation Assessments](1_introduction/situation_assessments.md) grouping the previously scattered situation assessments.
+- 22.8.: Many updates and clarifications across the page.
+E.g.
+  - updated and extend the Immune System Page and renamed it to [Concepts of Immunology](4_immunological/concepts_of_immunology.md).
+  - updates on the [Controlling Page](7_social/controlling.md) and added section with [measures recommendations](7_social/controlling.md#measure-recommendations)
+- 6.8.: [Competition Advantages and Transmissibility](5_epidemiological/competition_advantages.md): Clarifications and added examples of faster (alpha, delta)/immune evasion variants (beta, delta).
+- 6.8.: Various updates across the page
+- 26.7.: [Section Transmission Distribution](5_epidemiological/spread_analyses.md#transmission-distribution) on the [Spread Analyses Page](5_epidemiological/spread_analyses.md) extended: The SARS-CoV-2 spread is highly individual and depends on the behavior, physiological factors and socioeconomic conditions.
+- 26.7.: [Vaccine Safety](10_vaccines/vaccine_safety.md) chapter updated, clarified and extended.
+- 26.7.: Formulations and clarifications across the page e.g. the sections [Competition Advantages and Transmissibility](5_epidemiological/competition_advantages.md), [Monitoring](8_data/monitoring.md) and [Immune Evasion](4_immunological/immune_evasion.md)
+- 12.7.: [Immune Evasion](4_immunological/immune_evasion.md) generalized and added how coronaviruses can evade neutralizing antibodies by reducing the exposure time (virions spikes primed faster) or entirely circumvent the virions phase by cell-cell fusion ([Escape Neutralizing Antibodies](4_immunological/immune_evasion.md#overcome-neutralizing-antibodies))
+- 21.6.: Redefined [Immune System](4_immunological/concepts_of_immunology.md#immune-system): The immune system is now defined as controlling life-forms interactions such they agree with the homeostasis (body balance).
+Usually the interactions are adapted or sometimes reduced such that the interactions are favorable or at least not relevantly adverse.
 - 13.6.
 Split up Questions on Vaccines into [Safety Questions](./10_vaccines/safety_questions.md) and [Vaccination Effects on Infection](./10_vaccines/effects_on_covii.md)
 - 10.6.
 Added in [notes on reading](#notes-on-reading) that referencing is always welcome.
 - 8.6./9.6.
 Clarifications and reordering across the page.
 On the [Controlling Page](7_social/controlling.md) added a section [Balancing of Measures](7_social/controlling.md#balancing-of-measures) and the previous Balance section renamed to [On Balancing of Measures](7_social/controlling.md#on-balancing-of-measures).